AnanyShah/portaldocs/portal-sdk/generated/top-extensions-hosting-service-ev2.md

 <a name="ev2-integration-with-hosting-service-configuring-builds-for-ev2-based-deployments"></a>
 ### Configuring Builds for Ev2 based deployments

-In the basic scenario Microsoft.Portal.Tools.v2.targets will generate Ev2 templates.
+In the basic scenario Microsoft.Portal.Tools.targets will generate Ev2 templates.
 This includes the rollout spec, service model schema and parameter files.
 The procedure is as follows.

 1. Configure Build

-    Microsoft.Portal.Tools.v2.targets provides the following properties to control hosting service output generation.
+    Microsoft.Portal.Tools.targets provides the following properties to control hosting service output generation.
 The properties have default values that you can override in your Extension.csproj file to meet the needs of your extension.

     - `HostingServiceCreateDeploymentArtifacts`: defaults is undefined.
 Set to  `true` to generate versioned hosting service zip file.
     - `HostingServiceRoutePrefix`: Defaults to `$(MSBuildProjectName)`.
 The prefix name of your extension e.g scheduler that is supplied as part of onboarding to the extension host.